 There’s actually two farms under the Copas Farm name, one in Cookham and one in Iver.
 Iver is the one we visited.
 It’s about a 10 minute drive from Slough town centre, off the Uxbridge Road and a little further up the same road as Langley Country Park on Billet Lane.
 It’s a narrow country road, but you know you’re there as it’s clearly signposted and there’s a big grass car park.

 We entered though the giant hut and were greeted by a lovely young girl explaining how it works at Copas Farm and what fruit and veg were available to pick.
-The entrance free is £3 per person (including little people), but when you pay for the fruit and veg you pick, the entrance fee is taken off the total.
+The entrance free was £3 per person, including little people, [EDIT: Now £4 per person and you have to book a timeslot online before your visit] but when you pay for the fruit and veg you pick, the entrance fee is taken off the total.
 We picked up 3 little punnets and set off into the fields.

 For me, I was entranced – it was a real life Farmville!
 Remember that facebook game we were all addicted to like 6 years ago?
 Rows and rows of vegetables!
 Tyler kept running off squealing with laughter, he was soooo excited!
 Here he is picking little courguettes.
 He’s obsessed with cucumbers, and as these were real look-a-likes, he was was so careful carrying around his ‘cumumbers’ in his little basket!
 We also picked some broad beans and french beans from the next rows.

 We also picked one of these unusual looking pumpkins – they were bright yellow!
 And one gooseberry as I have no idea what you do with them.

 Then we picked raspberries, which Tyler thought were strawberries.
 Well they do look alike too!